 Secrets Of Legendary Viking Crystal Sunstones And The Mysterious Uunartoq Artifact Unraveled

 This great apocalyptic event that concerns humanity as a whole, is mentioned in many myths and legends of different cultures around the world.
 Ragnarok is an important event in the Scandinavian world of myths and legends.
-It has been also repeated generation after generation, translated into all languages, commented on, criticised and debated over and over again.
+It has been also repeated generation after generation, translated into all languages, commented on, criticized, and debated over and over again.

-But even if Ragnarok (or Armageddon) was about universal disorder; annihilation would not be total, after all.
+But even if Ragnarok (or Armageddon) was about the universal disorder; annihilation would not be total, after all.

 Afterward, the world will resurface as new and fertile, the surviving and returning gods will meet, and the world will be repopulated by two human survivors (in the myths of Scandinavia, by Lif and Lifthrasir, who will have remained hidden in the ash of the mighty tree Yggdrasill, through Ragnarok’s terrible time.

 Thus the end will contain the germ of a new beginning, and the cycle with start again, as it always does.
 The world is once more saved and Ragnarok is nothing but – past!